Vironsusi/Lekmod/readme.md

 # Lekmod

-This is the source code for the Lekmod project.
+This is the code for Loupgarou's changes to Lekmod, if you are looking for Lekmod proper go to https://github.com/EnormousApplePie/Lekmod for Lekmod proper.

-It includes the custom mapscript and the custom .dll source files in addition to the main mod files.

-### Want to contribute?
-* UPDATE 30th of September 2024: I now accept pull request again, provided the quality of the request is sufficient.
+BUGS: Currently none.
+Probably some that I don't know about.